nilenso/bean-blog/content/posts/calculating-spilled-arrays/index.md

 [^excel-dynamic-arrays]: [Dynamic array formulas and spilled array behavior](https://support.microsoft.com/en-us/office/dynamic-array-formulas-and-spilled-array-behavior-205c6b06-03ba-4151-89a1-87a7eb36e531) – support.microsoft.com
 [^google-array-formulas]: In Google Sheets, you can wrap a formula in an [`ARRAYFORMULA`](https://support.google.com/docs/answer/3093275?hl=en) to achieve the same result.
 Sheets has had the feature for very long (at least since 2009) while Excel introduced this in 2018.
 [^sestoft-calls-it-a-support-graph]: It's called a `Support graph` in [Spreadsheet Implementation Technology](https://direct.mit.edu/books/book/3071/Spreadsheet-Implementation-TechnologyBasics-and) by Peter Sestoft.
 [^phases]: We can mark two "phases" in a spreadsheet's evaluation.
 A first pass, when we start with a sheet full of formula strings and no other information.
 All the cells in a sheet need to be evaluated in _some_ order (row-major, let's say).
 The first pass sets up the stage for any incremental re-evaluations. <br><br> Once a first pass is done, each cell update causes an incremental re-evaluation.
-We tackle incremental re-evaluations first.
+We tackle incremental re-evaluations here.
 The first pass can then be expressed as incremental evaluations over each cell starting with a blank sheet.
 [^lord-io]: [How to recalculate a spreadsheet](https://lord.io/spreadsheets/), lord.io
 [^sestoft]: Once a first pass is done, each cell update causes an incremental re-evaluation.
 We tackle incremental re-evaluations first.
 The first pass can then be expressed as incremental evaluations over each cell starting with a blank sheet.